Dong Jin Kim: Biography

 In 2008, Kim partnered with the National Defense University to create their Combatives and Defensive Tactics course.

 In 2010, Kim founded Shudokan Hapkido International and Shudokan Kendo jujutsu USA located in Washington, D.C.
-Kim currently serves as the organizations' president.
+Kim served as the organizations' president.

 In 2012, a Combatives and Defensive Tactics course was developed by Kim for the U.S. House of Representatives and delivered in the House Staff Fitness Center.

 In 2012, Kim established a training program for the Bureau of Labor Statistics Fitness Center.

-In 2013, Kim became the combat jujutsu instructor at the United States Department of Energy Fitness Center.

-In 2014, Kim became the combat jujutsu instructor at the United States Justice Department Fitness Center.
+From 2013 to 2014, Kim taught combat jujutsu at a number of US government fitness centers, including at the United States Department of Energy, United States Justice Department and United States State Department.

-In 2014, Kim became the official JTR Jujutsu instructor at United States State Department.

 In 2014, Kim established JTR Jujutsu International located in Washington, D.C.
 He is the founder and president.